RyLaney/zinny-surveys/README.md

+#  What's the skinny on the ciné

+Zinny is a tool for rating media, and the surveys here provide for a rubric, allowing meaningful evaluation of consistent criteria across many titles.

-# A collection of survey definitions for evaluating media
+## A collection of survey definitions

-This is zinny's surveys repository, a centralized location for surveys and weights used in evaluating media (e.g., films, TV, streaming series).
+This repo is a collection of surveys used in [zinny](https://github.com/RyLaney/zinny).
+They are published separately to allow for independent use, and to encourage community contributions.

 ## Motivtion:
-Zinny is a tool for rating media, and the structured definitions here provide for a rubric and allow meaningful evaluation of criteria across many titles and users.
+It can be hard to compare movies when they cross genres or styles, or have been watched over a long span of time.
+The idea of a survey came from experience with structured data, a simple way to make data more meaningful.

+There is so much expertise that goes into a movie which can't be captured in a single rating.
+The surveys here aspire to combine indepentent component ratings into a more meaningful rating.

-Weights are the scoring patterns used in the evaluations.
-As separate definitions, they allow for adjusting the importance of criteria for each user or use case.
+Surveys define the criteria to be measured, and Weights are the scoring patterns used in the evaluations.

-It provides:
-* **Surveys:** Structured definitions of evaluation criteria for rating and analyses.
-* **Weights:** Versioned scoring patterns to adjust the importance of criteria.
-* **Community Contributions:** A space for sharing user-defined surveys and weights.

-For more information about Zinny, see the [Zinny repository](https://github.com/RyLaney/zinny).
+For more information about Zinny, see the [zinny repository](https://github.com/RyLaney/zinny).

 ## Goals

-**Standardization:** Offer officially curated surveys for consistent evaluations.
+**Standardization:** Curated surveys and even weights for consistent evaluations.

-**Customization:** Allow users to define their own surveys and weights for specific use cases.

-**Community Contributions:** Facilitate sharing and improvement of evaluation standards.
+**Customization:** Surveys are json and therefore easly crerated for any specific use case that is not already represented.
+Weights for any given survey can be copied from the template and modified to suit individual needs.

+**Community Contributions:** I'm sure I've missed some important criteria, and I'm sure there are many more surveys that could be useful.
+Reach out or send a pull request to contribute.

 ## Terms and Definitions
 **Survey:** A predefined set of criteria for evaluating a media title.
 Each survey includes: